-Fine-mist glass spray bottles: Because UV light can interact with and break down the oils, I recommend amber or cobalt blue bottles to minimize oil deterioration and protect the aromatic and therapeutic properties of the essential oils.
-I really like these brown bottles which minimize UV light that can interact with and break down the oils)
+- Fine-mist glass spray bottles: Because UV light can interact with and break down the oils, I recommend amber or cobalt blue bottles to minimize oil deterioration and protect the aromatic and therapeutic properties of the essential oils.
+I really like these brown glass bottles.

 To use the room spray, shake the spray well and then walk around the room while spritzing upwards several times.
 For a longer-lasting scent, lightly mist throw blankets, pillows, and bed linens.

 - Give it as a gift.
-Homemade essential oil room sprays make great stand-alone stocking stuffers and hostess gifts, but you can also make couple of homemade shower mists and give it as a set.
+This homemade Christmas room spray makes a great stand-alone stocking stuffer and hostess gift.
 You can get your free printable labels by signing up through the form below!

 - Use it as an air freshener.
 Leave a bottle in the bathroom for a holiday-scented air freshener.

 - Spritz it around the room for instant holiday cheer.
 You can also spray your tree to enhance its natural smell, or to give a fake tree some fresh pine fragrance.
 I spritz our tree first thing in the morning and before holiday gatherings.